Bipolar Disorder Treatment

 Here at The Summit Wellness Group, we also offer group therapies, individual therapy, medication management, art therapy, and other forms of holistic treatments which we have found helps individuals create better habits that they can maintain outside of treatment for longer-term recovery.

 Treatment for bipolar disorder is often ongoing, but through the combination of medication and holistic treatments with psychotherapy, clients are able to minimize negative symptoms and stay away from self-medication as a form of maladaptive therapy.
 When combined with substance abuse, individuals living with bipolar disorder can experience painful and distressing manic and depressive phases, often leading to an increase in drug use and possible overdose or death.
-Seeking help from a dual-diagnosis center that focuses on tackling co-occurring diseases together offers the best chance at regaining control over your life.
+Seeking help from a facility that focuses on tackling co-occurring diseases together offers the best chance at regaining control over your life.